Azure-Samples/ms-identity-docs-code-dotnet/desktop-winforms/README.md

 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- Microsoft Entra tenant and the permissions or role required for managing app registrations in the tenant.
 - Visual Studio 2022, [configured for the .NET 6 desktop development workload](https://docs.microsoft.com/dotnet/desktop/winforms/get-started/create-app-visual-studio?view=netdesktop-6.0#prerequisites)

 ## Setup